jasync-sql/jasync-sql/README.markdown

 - easy to use, call a method, get a future or a callback and be happy
 - never, ever, block
 - all features covered by tests
-- next to zero dependencies (it currently depends on Netty and SFL4J only)
+- next to zero dependencies (it currently depends on Netty, JodaTime and SFL4J only)

+## What is missing?

+- more authentication mechanisms
+- benchmarks
+- more tests (run the `jacoco:cover` sbt task and see where you can improve)
+- timeout handler for initial handshare and queries

 ## How can you help?